rqlite/rqlite/README.md

 When a transaction takes place either both statements will succeed, or neither.
 Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.
 Note the execution ceases the moment any single query results in an error.

+The behaviour of rqlite when using `BEGIN`, `COMMIT`, or `ROLLBACK` to control transactions is *not defined*.
+Control transactions only through the query parameters shown above.

 ### Handling Errors
 If an error occurs while processing a statement, it will be marked as such in the response.
 For example.